ankowals/saf/README.md

-	a way to pause test execution and allow for manual intervention (integrate autoIT pause script) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) a way to write simmple step defs (for example usage of try-catch blocks is ugly) a way to manage templates
+	a way to pause test execution and allow for manual intervention (integrate autoIT pause script) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) a way to write simmple step defs (libraries of methods support because for example usage of try-catch blocks is ugly) a way to manage templates
+	a way to manage resources (make sure that open connections will be closed when test is over)

-	a way to integrate with configuration(infrastructure) management tool can be a nice addon (like Puppet, Ansible or Chef) a way to intgreate VM/container managament tool like Docker or Vagrant can be a nice addon a way to re-run failed test can be a nice addon a way to execute test remotely can be a nice addon a way to encrypt/decrypt test data can be a nice addon a way to integrate with network protocols (like diameter) simulator or others can be a nice addon
+	a way to integrate with configuration(infrastructure) management tool can be a nice addon (like Puppet, Ansible or Chef) a way to integrate VM/container managament tool like Docker or Vagrant can be a nice addon a way to re-run failed tests can be a nice addon a way to execute tests remotely can be a nice addon a way to encrypt/decrypt test data can be a nice addon a way to integrate with network protocols simulator (like diameter) or others can be a nice addon (see Seagull: an Open Source Multi-protocol traffic generator)

 ----------------------------------